 There is a pitfall here, though.
 Some people are allergic to more than one trigger.
-If you are allergic to both latex and semen, the condom can also cause an allergic reaction and lead you to a false conclusion.
+If you are allergic to both latex and semen, the condom can also cause an allergic reaction and lead you to

 What Should You Do If You Have A Semen Allergy?

 If you suspect that you are allergic to semen, visit an allergist for a confirmed diagnosis.
 The allergist may inject you with a small portion of your partner’s semen under your skin to test for a reaction.
 If you have a reaction, the diagnosis is confirmed.

 Your allergist may recommend a popular form of treatment known as the intravaginal graded challenge.
 In this procedure, increasing quantities of semen are introduced into your vagina at graded intervals to build resistance to the proteins.
 The process is always carried out in a controlled setting and requires close monitoring for severe reactions.3